View

 </html>

-Example of Twig Template Engine
+Twig Template Engine Example

-Modify the config/view.php as follows:
+Modify the configuration in config/view.php to:

 <?php